Page 1:

 Disadvantages

+Normally more action and one take shots are used in a multi-camera productions, as the director only has one chance to get the shot.
+Whereas a single camera production, may focus on more of a narrative, as these can be re-shot until they are correct.
 Therefore, a multi and single camera production differ, because they are used for different reasons.
 Another example of multi camera, is live shows, which is necessary to give the audience more than one view, as they wouldn't be able to re-take a shot for different angles.
+More insurance required for multi cam, combined with them having to be shot in a studio. |

 d) List 3 examples of single camera shows/films (aim for different genres)